Naman1997/kube-snap/README.md

 ## Notes

 `kubectl` is available inside the pod.
 However the default access provided to the pod is "get", "list" and "watch".
 Therefore, if you want to run commands like `kubectl create` or `kubectl delete` - you'll need to manually edit the cluster role access in [clusterrole.yaml](https://github.com/Naman1997/kubesnap/blob/main/deploy/templates/clusterrole.yaml).

+## Todo List

+- [x] Take a cluster snapshot in a git repo on a failure event
+- [x] Enable auto-remediation using ansible playbooks
+- [ ] Create a UI with auth - user can see logs from here initially
+- [ ] Save state of events and remediations using a database
+- [ ] Show each auto-remediation in a table with the commitId for it's snapshot in the UI
+- [ ] Send an update event to the UI after the database has been updated (Some sort of auto-refresh)